nylssoft/MynaPasswordManagerConsole/README.md

 # MynaPasswordManagerConsole

-Password manager for dotnet core that allows to manage passwords stored in a password repository.
+Console based password manager for .NET Core that allows to manage passwords stored in a password repository.
-This is a Console based version of the Myna Password Manager that also runs on Linux and Mac OS.

-Use dotnet core 2.1.
+Use .NET Core 2.1.

 Build and run: